COSIMA/cosima-recipes/paper/paper.md

 National Research Infrastructure (ACCESS-NRI) ecosystem that make the operational use of these notebooks possible.
 ACCESS-NRI's ACCESS-OM2 and ACCESS-OM3 models are enabled by the Australian Government's National Collaborative Research Infrastructure Strategy (a.k.a.
 NCRIS).
-We acknowledge funding from the Australian Research Council under the Center of Excellence for the Weather of the 21st Century CE230100012, the Linkage Infrastructure, Equipment and Facilities LP160100073 and LP200100406, and the Discovery Project DP240101274.
+We acknowledge funding from the Australian Research Council under the Centre of Excellence for the Weather of the 21st Century CE230100012, the Linkage Infrastructure, Equipment and Facilities LP160100073 and LP200100406, and the Discovery Project DP240101274.